-Legislation and availability of natural sand dictate the price of sand and thus profitability.
-There are also costs associated with obtaining the approvals, which can result in the resource not being economically viable to extract.
+Legislation and availability of natural sand dictate the price of sand – and thus profitability.
+There are also costs associated with obtaining the approvals, which can result in it not being economically viable to extract the resource.

 “It’s a lot about economies of scale.
-If you have a good sand pit near the place of use, you just screen the sand to the right size.
+If you have a good sandpit near the place of use, you just screen the sand to the right size.
 With crushed sand, you need to consider many other aspects.
 When crushing bedrock, production costs are higher and there are additional costs involved.
-Between 30-40% – and sometimes as much as 50% – of the crushed rock may end up in the quarry waste pile.
-The smaller the particle size and the softer the material quarried, the more waste that is generated.
-To improve profitability, you either need to reduce the amount of waste or figure out new uses for the fines,” Onnela clarifies.
+Between 30% and 40% – and sometimes as much as 50% – of the crushed rock may end up in the quarry waste pile.
+The smaller the particle size and the softer the material quarried, the more waste is generated.
+To improve profitability, you either need to reduce the amount of waste, or figure out new uses for the fines,” Onnela clarifies.

-“Particles <4 mm are often considered as waste, i.e. not good enough for any purpose.
+“Particles less than 4 mm are often considered waste, i.e. not good enough for any purpose.
 The material is often piled and, increasingly, producers have to pay waste fees for their piles.
 It would benefit all parties if the fines could be used and sold for other purposes.
 In Finland, this type of quarry waste can partly be used for surfacing driveways and yards.”

 “It is possible to use most of the rock for concrete production.
 A certain level of rock hardness is needed.
 One of the biggest enemies is too much mica, which is difficult and expensive to remove.
 The question is: what does the market look like?
 Is there a lot of competition?
 In other words, is there a lot of sand available at a reasonable price?

 “The quality of natural sand varies more than that of sand produced in an industrial process.
 Consistent quality is a typical feature of crushed sand.
-Concrete manufacturers benefit from the use of sand that is of a stable quality because it allows them to use less cement, typically between 5-20% less cement.
+Concrete manufacturers benefit from the use of sand that is of a stable quality, because it allows them to use less cement, typically between 5% and 20% less cement.
 The decreased use of cement also benefits the environment through reduced CO2 emissions,” Onnela continues.

 Cepuritis approaches the question with an illustrative case example:

-“Let’s take a case example from Norway.
-In this case, the transportation distance is short, less than 40 kilometers – both for manufactured or natural sand.
-The price for high-quality natural sand is 80-85 NOK per ton and the price for incomparable crushed sand as a by-product from coarse aggregate production is 30-35 NOK.
+“Let’s take a case from Norway.
+In this case, the transportation distance is short, less than 40 kilometers –for both manufactured and natural sand.
+The price for high-quality natural sand is NOK 80–85 per tonne, and the price for incomparable crushed sand as a by-product from coarse aggregate production is NOK 30–35.
 There is room to spend money on improving the quality.”

-“To add VSI crushing, you’d have to include 10 NOK in the production costs – and for fines classification, another 10 NOK.
+“To add VSI crushing, you’d have to add NOK 10 to the production costs – and for fines classification, another NOK 10.
 This would allow for a product with a higher profit margin.
 However, it’s not so straightforward: you also have to be able to invest considerable resources in the development of the whole process.
-The producer needs to work together with the customer and understand their needs – and do technical sales on a totally new level that is not typical to the aggregate market in general.
+The producer needs to work together with the customer and understand their needs – and do technical sales on a totally new level that is not typical of the aggregate market in general.
 It’s both a challenge and an opportunity.”

 Choosing the right technology

-“The production of crushed sand is usually a much more complex process than the simple extraction of natural sand.
-Stand-alone crushed sand plants are rare and the production is usually integrated with the production of coarse crushed aggregate,” Cepuritis explains.
+“Producing crushed sand is usually a much more complex process than simply extracting natural sand.
+Standalone crushed sand plants are rare, and production is usually integrated with the production of coarse crushed aggregate,” Cepuritis explains.